 Snyder (1938) related UH parameters to basin characteristics for Appalachian watersheds:

-\[ t_p = C_t \left(L \cdot L_{ca}\right)^{0.3} \]
+$$t_p = C_t \left(L \cdot L_{ca}\right)^{0.3}$$

-\[ Q_p = \frac{2.78 \, C_p \, A}{t_p} \]
+$$Q_p = \frac{2.78 \, C_p \, A}{t_p}$$

-where \(t_p\) is the lag time (hours), \(L\) is the length of the main channel (km), \(L_{ca}\) is the distance from the outlet to the point on the channel nearest the centroid of the basin (km), \(A\) is basin area (km²), and \(C_t\) (0.3 to 0.6) and \(C_p\) (0.4 to 0.8) are regional coefficients.
-Peak discharge \(Q_p\) is in m³/s.
+where $t_p$ is the lag time (hours), $L$ is the main-channel length (km), $L_{ca}$ is the distance from the outlet to the point on the channel nearest the centroid of the basin (km), $A$ is basin area (km²), and $C_t$ (0.3 to 0.6) and $C_p$ (0.4 to 0.8) are regional empirical coefficients.
+Peak discharge $Q_p$ is in m³/s.

-The standard UH duration is:
+The standard UH duration for Snyder's method is:

 SCS (NRCS) Dimensionless Unit Hydrograph

-\[ Q_p = \frac{0.208 \, A}{t_p} \]
+$$Q_p = \frac{0.208 \, A}{t_p}$$

-where \(A\) is in km² and \(t_p\) in hours.
+where $A$ is in km² and $t_p$ is in hours.
 The time to peak is estimated as:

-where the lag time \(t_L \approx 0.6 \, t_c\) (time of concentration).
-The time base of the SCS UH is approximately \(T_b = 2.67 \, t_p\).
+where $t_c$ is the time of concentration.
+The time base of the SCS UH is approximately $T_b = 2.67\, t_p$.

 0.00.0001.20.930